mhale/cround/readme.md

 ### Round

-Round is a convenience wrapper for ToNearestEven().
+Round is a convenience wrapper for ToNearestEven.

 ```
 value := cround.Round(2.5)